 What Is A Memorandum Of Sale?

 When buying or selling a house, you may have encountered the term ‘memorandum of sale’, but be unfamiliar with what it is or why it’s important.
-If you’re a prospective buyer wanting to submit a mortgage application or you’re a seller wanting to sell your house fast, you will be required to obtain a memorandum of sale.
+If you’re a prospective buyer wanting to submit a mortgage application or you’re a seller wanting to sell your house fast, you will be required to obtain a sales memorandum.
 Our blog post explains what a memorandum of sale contains, when it is issued and other useful information to help you understand what the document is.

 What is a memorandum of sale and what should it contain?